HISTORY OF THE CALIFORNIA GOLD RUSH

 On August 19, 1848, the New York Herald reported the news along the American East Coast of the California Gold Rush.
 It was not new news to those further West, as the gold rush had started in January and was publicized in San Francisco in March.
 However, the New York Herald was the most profitable and popular newspaper in the US at that time, and by the dawn of the American Civil War the newspaper claimed a circulation of 84,000 copies and called itself “the most largely circulated journal in the world.”
 In any event, the news of the gold rush spread to a much larger audience than previously and circulated the gold fever much wider than before.

 The gold rush essentially created California.
-Lawmaking, government and civic improvements occurred rapidly.
-Days after the discovery of gold the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War, left California in the possession of the United States.
+The first Federal census in 1860 counted over 300,000 residents; the population had tripled since before the Gold Rush.
+Lawmaking, government, and civic improvements occurred rapidly.
+Days after the discovery of gold at Sutter’s Mill, the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War, left California in the possession of the United States.
 A constitution was written in 1849 and California became a free state in 1850 (without slavery.)
 The University of California was started in 1868.
 Its mascot is the Golden Bear, and its colors are blue and gold.
 And while it was long known by this name, it was not until 1968 that California was officially designated “The Golden State.”

 Bill Petro, your friendly neighborhood historian